Human Rights

 Human Rights Risk Assessment (HRRA) and Human Rights Due Diligence (HRDD)

-At the onset of the HRRA process, Central Retail conducts intensive workshops on human rights for all stakeholders to ensure that respect for human rights is integrated into business operations.
-This enables stakeholders to contribute to the HRRA through Human Rights Due Diligence (HRDD), which involves identifying actual and potential human rights risks and determining the level of impact.
-Central Retail initiated the HRDD in 2022 and has since been regularly monitoring the identified risks on a quarterly basis across all five business units: Food, Fashion, Hardline, Property, and Health and Wellness.
-Moreover, Central Retail works with suppliers to ensure respect for human rights in the supply chain (tier-1 suppliers) to mitigate human rights risks and ensure that the impacted person is remediated appropriately.
+At the initiation of the Human Rights Risk Assessment (HRRA) process, Central Retail conducts intensive human rights workshops for relevant stakeholders to ensure that respect for human rights is effectively integrated into business operations.
+These workshops enable stakeholders to participate in the HRRA through Human Rights Due Diligence (HRDD), which involves identifying actual and potential human rights risks and assessing the severity of impacts.
+Central Retail initiated the HRDD process in 2022 and has since monitored the identified risks on a quarterly basis across four business groups: Food, Fashion, Hardline and Property.
+In addition, Central Retail works closely with key suppliers to promote respect for human rights throughout the supply chain, mitigate human rights risks, and ensure that affected parties receive appropriate remediation.

 Comprehensive Human Rights Risk Assessment Report on the Business Operations

-Salient Issues | Scope | Existing Control |
+| Salient Issues | Scope | Existing Control |

-Risks associated with the areas of the company's operations | ||
+| Risks associated with the areas of Central Retail's operations | ||

 |